 Sustainability is an important topic in the aviation industry.
 The vast amount of people and products that fly across the globe daily, produce enormous pollution.
 How can we correct this?
 Various large-scale researches, similar to the ASuMED project, deal with this question.
-Over the past few years, Demaco was actively involved with the design of a sustainable superconductive aircraft engine.
+Over the past few years, Demaco was actively involved with the design of a sustainable superconductive cryogenic engine for aircrafts.

 Sustainability in the aviation industry